Valero Texas Open Preview, TV Times

 The Oaks Course at TPC San Antonio was designed by Greg Norman with input from Sergio Garcia.
 Opened for play in 2010, it’s a natural-looking layout with huge bunkers and sprawling greens.
 Many of the fairways are framed by stands of mature oaks giving the course its name.

-It’s one of the more testing courses visited by the PGA Tour with narrow fairways skirted with bushes.
+It has been one of the more testing courses visited by the PGA Tour with narrow fairways skirted with bushes.
 Back in 2011, Kevin Na made a 16 on the par-4 9th hole.
 He had so many swipes at the ball in the scrub that he lost count and had to consult with playing partners and the TV to work out what to write on the card.

-Sergio Garcia makes his first start after missing the cut in his defence of the U.S. Masters.
-It’s the first time he’s competed in this event since 2010.

-The weather looks set to be unpredictable.
-It could be blustery and thunderstorms are likely on Friday and Saturday.
-Expect some delays.
+But, this year the course should be playing a little easier with widened fairways and shorter rough.

+The weather forecast looks pretty good for the early action, with only light winds predicted.
+It should be warm for the first couple of days, cooling slightly at the weekend with a chance of less friendly weather moving in.

 Venue: TPC San Antonio, San Antonio, Texas